0xSHSH/RandomPass/README.md

-# random-password-generator
+# RandomPass
-An application to generate random passwords of different lengths with the choice of including different types of characters, also tells the strength of the password according to the pre-defined rules.
+RandomPass is a versatile password generator designed to help users create strong, secure passwords that are difficult to guess.
+It offers customizable options to generate passwords of varying lengths and complexities, incorporating a diverse range of characters, including uppercase and lowercase letters, numbers, and symbols.
+Additionally, RandomPass provides an assessment of password strength based on predefined criteria, ensuring that users can confidently choose passwords that are resistant to hacking attempts.